 - Where is the company going in the next 5 years?

-- Remember you are in an interview talk politely and appropriately.
+Remember you are in an interview and talk politely and appropriately.

-- Phone your consultant and tell them honestly how you thought it went and what you thought of the company.
+Phone your O’Neils consultant and tell them honestly how you thought it went and what you thought of the company.

-NB: Stay in touch with your consultant and work with them.
-This will help you stay at the top of their mind – very important for non-advertised roles.
+NB: Stay in touch with your O’Neils consultant and work with them.
+This will help you stay at the top of their mind – which is very important for non-advertised roles.